Ankur9669/Ankur9669/README.md

 - [Blogs](https://hashnode.com/@Ankur9669)
 - [LinkedIn](https://www.linkedin.com/in/ankur-gupta-0805a11a7/)

-I would love to connect with you for a discussion around opportunities you have for him!
+I would love to connect with you for a discussion around opportunities you have for me!

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I don't like pizza and burger😐